seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **CLEOPATRA**
 To the monument!
 Mardian, go tell him I have slain myself;
-Say, that the last I spoke was ‘Antony,’
+Say, that the last I spoke was 'Antony,'
 And word it, prithee, piteously: hence, Mardian,
 And bring me how he takes my death.
 To the monument!